 The climate of the Marshall Islands is predominately a trade-wind climate with the trade winds prevailing throughout the year.
 Minor storms of the easterly wave type are quite common from March to April and October to November.
 The islands are not generally considered to be in the typhoon belt, but because they are low with small land masses are easily subject to flooding during storms.
 Tropical storms are rare but do occur.
-In 1854 a typhoon struck Likiep Atoll and Mejit Island (Krämer & Nevermann 1938).
-Given its location between the two places, it is extremely likely that Ailuk Atoll was also affected, albeit this is not recorded in the literature (Spennemann and Marshner 1994-2000).
-Typhoon Gay hit Jabat in November of 1992.
+Jabat was struck by Typhoon Mamie in 1957 and Typhoon Pamela in 1982, both in late-November.
+Tropical Storm Verne hit Jabat in November of 1991 (Spennemann and Marschner 1994-2000).

 The only atoll for which complete weather data exists is Majuro, where a U.S. National Oceanic and Atmospheric Administration Weather Station is located.
-Annual rainfall varies considerably from north to south; the southern atolls receiving 120-170 inches (300-430 cm), and the northern atolls receiving 40-70 inches (100-175 cm) (NOAA 1989) The highest rainfall generally occurs during the Anon Rak season, also known the breadfruit season (June to October).
+Annual rainfall varies considerably from north to south; the southern atolls receiving 120-170 inches (300-430 cm), and the northern atolls receiving 40-70 inches (100-175 cm) (NOAA 1989) The highest rainfall generally occurs during the Anon Rak season, also known the breadfruit season (May to November).
 Precipitation is generally of the shower type; however, continuous rain is not uncommon.
-During the Anon Ean season, also known as the pandanus season (January to March), the rainfall decreases with February noted to be the driest month of the year.
+During the Anon Ean season, also known as the pandanus season (December to April), the rainfall decreases with February noted to be the driest month of the year.